Near coincidences and nilpotent division fields: Introduction

 The proof of Theorem \ref{thm:main_Nilp} starts in Section \ref{sec:PrimeLevel} by using group theory to classify the nilpotent subgroups of $\GL_2(\ZZ/p\ZZ)$ according to their image in $\PGL_2(\ZZ/p\ZZ)$.
-In the same section we then apply what is known about the corresponding modular curves to say as much as we can about when $\QQ(E[p])/\QQ$ can be a nilpotent extension.
+We then apply known results about the corresponding modular curves to determine when the extension $\QQ(E[p])/\QQ$ can be nilpotent.
 This is where we will employ Conjecture \ref{conj:Uniformity}.

 In Section \ref{sec:PrimePowerLevel} we use the information from the previous section to prove that if $p$ is odd, then the $p^2$-division field is never nilpotent.
 Lastly, in Section \ref{sec:CompositeLevel} we study which combinations of mod $p$ images can occur simultaneously, and prove Theorem~\ref{thm:main_Nilp}.
 Throughout the paper we address the case of elliptic curves with complex multiplication separately from those without complex multiplication because of their unique properties (which are outlined in Section \ref{subsec:CMEllipticCurves}).